METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 `mysql -u [useraccount] -p openmrs < [backup_file]`

 * [useraccount] - the username for accessing the database
 * [backup_file] - the path to the backup file.
-If the path contains spaces then enclose the path in double quotes
+If the path contains spaces then enclose the path in double quotes for example "C:\Application Data\OpenMRS\backup\backupfile.sql"

 **NOTE** The password will be prompted for on the command line